c-r-h/c-r-h/README.md

 particularly Server Message Block ([SMB][WikiPediaSMB]).<br/>
 <a href="#"><img align="left" height="360" src="Files/Pointing.png"/></a>
   - [Implementing CIFS][ImpCIFS]<br/>
-    A few years back, I **wrote a book** about CIFS (aka SMB1).
+    Several years ago, I **wrote a book** about CIFS (aka SMB1).
 Since then, Microsoft has [deprecated SMB1][SMB1JoseB], but the book is still relevant and I, for one, still use it as a reference.
   - [[MS-CIFS]] and [[MS-SMB]]<br/>
     Fewer years back, based on the strength of my CIFS book, I was asked to put together a team to write the SMB1 specifications for